2013–14 Portsmouth F.C. season

-The 2013–14 season was Portsmouth's first campaign back in the Football League Two after being relegated from League One the previous season.
+The 2013–14 season was Portsmouth's first campaign back in the Football League Two after being relegated from the EFL Championship and League One in two successive seasons.
 This was the first time that Portsmouth played in the fourth tier of English football since the 1979–80 season.

 Players

 Squad details

 1 Signed a new deal before the latest administration.